pydicom/pydicom/dev/_sources/tutorials/filesets.rst.txt

         raise ValueError(
     ValueError: Unable to use the default 'RT DOSE' record creator as the instance is missing a required element or value.
 Either update the instance, define your own record creation function or use 'FileSet.add_custom()' instead

-When this occurs you have three choices:
+When this occurs, there are three options:

 * Update the instance to include the required element and/or value
 * Override the default record creation functions with your own by modifying :attr:`~pydicom.fileset.DIRECTORY_RECORDERS`
 * Use the :meth:`~pydicom.fileset.FileSet.add_custom` method

-From the exception message above we've got an empty *Instance Number*, so let's update the instance and try adding it again:
+According to the exception message above, the *Instance Number* element is empty.
+Let's update the instance and try adding it again:

 .. code-block:: python